Daily Calumet: History

+Legacy

 In approximately 1980, The Daily Calumet was sold by its owners, Panax Publishing Co., to a British-owned group from Liverpool.
 After several years, the British group sold the paper to Pulitzer, which owned The Daily Southtown newspaper which served Chicago's Southwest Side.
 After about two years of operation by Pulitzer, The Daily Calumet nameplate was phased out and replaced by The Daily Southtown, which opened a bureau in a building owned by The Daily Calumet in south suburban Lansing, Ill. at 18127 William St. The office was closed and The Daily Southtown effectively withdrew from the southeastern Chicago market when its product failed to catch on with the local population.

 The Daily Calumet building at 9120 S. Baltimore Avenue in Chicago was donated to the South Chicago YMCA.
 After a structural analysis determined the building was not safe, it was razed to expand the YMCA parking area.
 The Lansing building was sold, was razed and is now the site of a medical building.